piku02/ncs-zigbee/docs/configuring/configuring_zboss_traces.rst

 Set the Kconfig option ``CONFIG_ZIGBEE_ENABLE_TRACES`` to switch to ZBOSS libraries with compiled-in trace logs.

 The ZBOSS stack comes in a precompiled form and trace logs are not compiled-in by default.
-An additional set of ZBOSS libraries are available in nrfxlib, which does have trace logs compiled-in.
+An additional set of ZBOSS libraries are available in the :file:`lib` folder, which does have trace logs compiled-in.

 .. rst-class:: numbered-step